iterative/dvc.org/content/docs/index.md

 <card href="/doc/user-guide" heading="User Guide">

-Study the detailed inner-workings of DVC in its user guide
+Study the detailed inner-workings of DVC in its user guide.

 </card>